 Sports » Page 3

-A look at some of the big sports stories making headlines today, Tuesday, May 19.
+Here's a look at some of the big sports stories making headlines today, Thursday, Nov.
+19.

 Houston lefty Dallas Keuchel won the AL Cy Young.
 Arrieta got 17 first-place votes for 169 points from the Baseball Writers' Association of America in results announced Wednesday.

 Milwaukee receives minor league infielder Javier Betancourt and a player to be named.

 Bradford was hurt in the third quarter when he was sacked by a Dolphin defender.

 Flutie wrote on social media: "They say you can die of a broken heart and I believe it."